grain-lang/grain-web-example/README.md

 `Grain.buildGrainRunner` takes a locator function as its argument.
 In this case, we just use the `defaultURLLocator`.
 As arguments, we pass the locations to look for wasm files—the current URL as the root, and the `stdlib` subdirectory.
 The default locator will try to find wasm files by first looking in the root of this project, followed by the stdlib directory.

-Once the `GrainRunner` is set up, we call `GrainRunner.runURL` with `hello.wasm`.
-The locator will then fetch `hello.wasm`, see that it depends on `another.wasm` and `pervasives.wasm`, and load those as well.
+Once the `GrainRunner` is set up, we call `GrainRunner.runURL` with `hello.gr.wasm`.
+The locator will then fetch `hello.gr.wasm`, see that it depends on `another.gr.wasm` and `pervasives.gr.wasm`, and load those as well.